operator-ita/coding-summary/notes.md

 While you typically want to limit the number of manager nodes to no more than seven, you can scale the number of worker nodes much higher than that.
 Worker nodes can scale up into the thousands of nodes.
 Worker nodes communicate by using the gossip protocol, which is optimized to be perform well under a lot of traffic and a large number of nodes.

 If you are using Play-with-Docker, you can easily deploy multiple manager node clusters by using the built in templates.
 Click the **Templates** icon in the upper left to view the available templates.

+### summary

+- Docker Swarm schedules services by using a declarative language.
+You declare the state, and the swarm attempts to maintain and reconcile to make sure the actual state equals the desired state.
+- Docker Swarm is composed of manager and worker nodes.
+Only managers can maintain the state of the swarm and accept commands to modify it.
+Workers have high scalability and are only used to run containers.
+By default, managers can also run containers.
+- The routing mesh built into Docker Swarm means that any port that is published at the service level will be exposed on every node in the swarm.
+Requests to a published service port will be automatically routed to a container of the service that is running in the swarm.
+- You can use other tools to help solve problems with orchestrated, containerized applications in production, including Docker Swarm and the IBM Cloud Kubernetes Service.